-- The company will review the Occupational Injury Work Readiness Report and prepare a Modified Work Agreement (Form M004). - The Modified Work Agreement is presented to the worker and the recovery supervisor and must indicate: - a) The type of recovery program - b) The previous job duties

-- c) The applicable activity restrictions - d) Restrictions to the hours of work - e) Restrictions to the duty cycle - f) Expected duration of any restrictions - g) The supervisor responsible for monitoring the recovery - Both the injured worker and the accommodation supervisor must sign the "Modified Work Agreement" agreement, if it is accepted. - If the injured worker refuses to participate, for a work related illness or injury, the company must explain the possible consequences of such a refusal to the worker.
-If the worker continues to refuse to participate in the program the worker is asked to sign the decline section to indicate his/her refusal. - The WCB must be notified in writing immediately and the worker suspended pending a resolution. - In a modified work situation the WCB is to be kept informed of the workers progress. - The WCB must be notified in writing immediately and the worker suspended if the worker deviates from the recovery program and refuses to correct the situation. - A medical clearance must be obtained prior to a worker returning to full duties after participating in the program. - The WCB must be notified immediately when a worker returns to full duties from a Modified Work situation.
+- The company will review the Occupational Injury Work Readiness Report and prepare a Modified Work Agreement (Form M004). - The Modified Work Agreement is presented to the worker and the recovery supervisor and must indicate: - Modified work position - Duties you will be require to perform - o Restrictions to the hours of work - Restrictions to the duty cycle - o Expected duration of any restrictions - The supervisor responsible for monitoring the recovery - o An option for employee to accept offer or decline - Both the injured worker and the accommodation supervisor must sign the "Modified Work Agreement" agreement, if it is accepted. - If the injured worker refuses to participate, for a work related illness or injury, the company must explain the possible consequences of such a refusal to the worker.
+If the worker continues to refuse to participate in the program the worker is asked to sign the decline section to indicate his/her refusal. - The WCB must be notified in writing immediately and the worker suspended pending a resolution. - In a modified work situation, the WCB is to be kept informed of the workers' progress. - The WCB must be notified in writing immediately and the worker suspended if the worker deviates from the recovery program and refuses to correct the situation. - A medical clearance must be obtained prior to a worker returning to full duties after participating in the program. - The WCB must be notified immediately when a worker returns to full duties from a Modified Work situation.